 Name your top 3 adventures?
 And why were they so special?

-The first was my hike on Kilimanjaro.
 It was a turning point in my life, the moment I decided to drop everything I had been doing so far and start anew.
-It always symbolizes in my mind a breakthrough and a “new beginning.”
+It always symbolises in my mind a breakthrough and a “new beginning.”

 Do have you have any scary moments or funny stories to tell?

 On the night we summited Mt Katherine in the Sinai Peninsula, we pitched our tents against strong winds that felt as if they would throw us off the cliff.
 The howling was more menacing than the actual vigour of the gale, and it sounded even worse inside the tent.
 On top of that, our tent was rather tall for such a stormy night.
 It kept bending and bouncing on our faces, and I feared it would break to pieces, leaving us homeless and exposed to the ferocity of the elements.
 For a while, I decided to sleep sitting up, still wrapped in my sleeping bag, resisting the gusts with my body!
 After an hour, though, I just collapsed and fell asleep on the mat, utterly oblivious to what was happening around me or what might happen.